designstem/projects/biomimicry/index.md

   ## See closer.
 See better.
 See deeper.

-  One of the most disseminated examples of modern bio inspiration is the amazing used material Velcro, which was invented in 1941 by Swiss engineer George de Mestral <small>*(US Patent by George de Mestral, 1955)*</small>.
+  One of the most disseminated examples of modern bio inspiration is the amazing material Velcro, which was invented in 1941 by Swiss engineer George de Mestral <small>*(US Patent by George de Mestral, 1955)*</small>.
-  Mestral inspiration came from observing thistles and little hooks and the way they got caught in his dog’s tail, also this plants have the particular capacity, specialy in winter to adhered to clothes. **This one when passing thistles became full of small stamens derived from the plant.
-His study under the microscope revealed the shape of a hook that formed the principle of velcro formation.
+  Mestral's inspiration came from observing thistles and little hooks and the way they got caught in his dog's tail.
+Further, these plants have the particular capacity, especially in winter, to stick to clothes.
+When passing thistles, clothes or his dog were full of small stamens derived from the plant.
+Mestral's study under the microscope revealed the shape of a hook that formed the principle of velcro fasteners.
-  The expression <i>"velcro"</i> comes from the French word <i>"velor"</i> and <i>"chochet"</i> (hook)**
+  The expression <i>"velcro"</i> comes from the French word <i>"velor"</i> and <i>"chochet"</i> (hook)**.

 </div>